 B.S., Environmental Resource Engineering, SUNY College of Environmental Science and Forestry, summa cum laude

-New York Public Service Commission turns the wheel on truck and bus charging infrastructure
+Interim Solutions needed while New York Public Service Commission moves forward on longer term truck charging infrastructure programsEnergy Exchange, April 27, 2023

 After a worrisome delay, New Jersey regulators are making real progress on electric truck charging infrastructureEnergy Exchange Blog, February 21, 2023